 Before doing any sort of cleaning, always empty the tank first.
 It’ll make the process easier and I’m certain that you don’t want to dip your hands into the unclean water!

-Step 2- Vinegar’s The Cleaner
+Step 2- Vinegar’s the Hero

 Pour it in the tank and leave it for half a day (12 hours).
 It’ll loosen the hardened substance.
 After the time passes, flush the toilet twice or thrice.

-Step 4- Time For The Metals
+Step 4- Time for the Metals

 Then flush, flush, flush and every substance inside the tank will be washed away!